ortizalfano/anderson-tyson/README.md

-# Sterling & Associates - Transaction Lookup System
+# Anderson Tyson - Transaction Lookup System

-A modern web application for Sterling & Associates to help customers find and manage their transactions.
+A modern web application for Anderson Tyson to help customers find and manage their transactions.
 Built with React, TypeScript, and integrated with Airtable and Google Gemini AI.

 ## 🚀 Features